-Figure 27.
+Figure 26.
 ACTIVE-HALT Timing Overview

-Figure 28.
+Figure 27.
 ACTIVE-HALT Mode Flow-chart

 1. This delay occurs only if the MCU exits ACTIVE-HALT mode by means of a RESET.
 2. Peripheral clocked with an external clock source can still be active.
 3. Before servicing an interrupt, the CC register is pushed on the stack.
 The I[1:0] bits of the CC register are set to the current software priority level of the interrupt routine and restored when the CC register is popped.
+4. Only the MCC/RTC interrupt can exit the MCU from ACTIVE-HALT mode.